Return to Index

 - Wear a dust mask.

-Take these steps to control asthma due to allergies to pollen and outdoor mold:
+- To control asthma due to allergies to pollen and outdoor mold:

 - Try to keep windows closed during allergy season.